vyanev1/birdie-care-calendar/README.md

 # Birdie Care App
-A dynamic event calendar page that allows family members to see what care their older adults are receiving.
+A dynamic event calendar page that allows family members to see what care their older adults are receiving in a nursing home.
 The information is displayed in the form of a timeline.

 **Link:** https://vyanev1.github.io/birdie-care-calendar/